1technophile/OpenMQTTGateway/docs/use/ble.md

 IOS version >=10 devices advertise without an extra app a mac address, nevertheless this address [changes randomly](https://github.com/1technophile/OpenMQTTGateway/issues/71) and cannot be used for presence detection.
 You must install an app to advertise a fixed MAC address.

-## Receiving signals Mi Flora/ Mi jia device/ LYWDS02, ClearGrass or Mi scale
+## Receiving signals from BLE devices Mi Flora, Mi jia, LYWDS02, LYWSD03MMC, ClearGrass, Mi scale and [many more](https://compatible.openmqttgateway.com/index.php/devices/ble-devices/)
 So as to receive BLE sensors data you need either a simple ESP32 either an ESP8266/arduino + HM10/11 with firmware >= v601 The mi flora supported firmware is >3.1.8